-Year Ended December 31,
+Y ear Ended December 31,

+(in th ousands, except percenta iges)

 2011 2012 2013

-(in thousands, except percentag ges)

 Sales and marketing \$17,748 \$20,458 \$25,811

-Percent of revenue 489 % 36% 31%
+Percent of revenue 48% 36% 31%

 Sales and marketing expense increased by \$5.4 million, or 26%, during the year ended December 31, 2013 compared to the year ended December 31, 2012.
 This increase was primarily due to an increase in personnel expenses, including stock-based compensation, of \$3.4 million and, to a lesser extent, an increase in marketing expenses of \$0.9 million mainly related to our participation in industry events and tradeshows and related public relations activities.
 The increase in personnel expense was primarily due to an increase in sales and marketing headcount.
 Our sales and marketing headcount increased in order to support our sales efforts and continue to develop and maintain relationships with buyers and sellers, as well as to provide information to the market with respect to our solution.
 Average sales and marketing headcount increased by 20% during the year ended December 31, 2013 compared to the year ended December 31, 2012.